 Here is a map of the parade route.

 Carnaval San Francisco stretches out along eight city blocks of the Mission (find other things to do in this SF neighborhood).
 Most of the festival takes place on Harrison Street between 16th and 24th Streets.

 The event is free, although they usually request a donation at the entrances.

 This family-friendly event includes food, music, dance, and arts & crafts.
 You will also find other fun activities throughout the weekend.

-On every corner of the festival, DJs will be spinning Latin and Caribbean music such as Cumbia, Cha Cha Cha, Tango, and Salsa.
-You will also hear Hip Hop Rancheras, Samba, and Reggae music.
+On every corner of the festival, DJs will be spinning Latin and Caribbean music such as cumbia, cha cha cha, tango, and salsa.
+You will hear hip hop rancheras, samba, and reggae music as well.

-Carnaval San Francisco will also include several areas of live music.
+Carnaval San Francisco will also include several areas of live bands.

 The main stage is at the corner of 17th and Harrison.
 This is where you will find the most popular performers during the festival.

 Additional entertainment will be at the following locations:

 If you plan to stay all weekend long, then I recommend finding a great hotel in Union Square.
 This centrally located district is just a quick 15- to 20-minute bus ride away from the Carnaval San Francisco Festival.